Comprehensive Neuropsychological ADHD Assessment

 Deposit:

-You will be contacted two (2) weeks prior to your appointment to take a $500 deposit, which will go toward the full cost of the assessment and be deducted from the balance due on the day.
+You will be contacted two (2) business weeks prior to your appointment to take a $500 deposit, which will go toward the full cost of the assessment and be deducted from the balance due on the day.

 Cancellation:

+Three (3) business days’ notice is required to cancel or change an appointment.
 Notice received less than 3 business days before the appointment will forfeit your $500 deposit.
 Please be advised we accept medical certificates should you have to cancel due to illness.

 Please contact us on (08) 6255 8880 or email hello@adhdwa.org if you need to make any changes to your appointment.

-A reminder email is sent approx. 2 weeks before your appointment, as well as a text messages and follow up emails asking you to confirm your appointment and pay your deposit.
+A reminder email is sent approx. 2 weeks before your appointment, as well as text messages and follow up emails asking you to confirm your appointment and pay your deposit.
 This is intended to provide ample opportunity for you to reschedule if required.

 Practitioners

-Our Neuropsychological Assessments are conducted by Clinical Neuropsychologists, Clinical Neuropsychology Registrars, Provisional Psychologists, and Provisionally Registered Psychologists.
-Neuropsychology Student placements also conduct assessments under the supervision of Dr Andrew Sheridan – Clinical Psychologist and Clinical Neuropsychologist.
+Our Neuropsychological Assessments are conducted by Clinical Neuropsychologists, Clinical Neuropsychology Registrars and Provisional Psychologists.
+Provisional Psychologists conduct assessments under the supervision of Dr Andrew Sheridan (Board Approved SupervisorClinical Psychologist and Clinical Neuropsychologist) and Dr Cayla Bellagarda (Board Approved Supervisor and Clinical Neuropsychologist.

 What are Clinical Neuropsychology Registrars?